evant/blog/_posts/draft-you-dont-need-to-null-out-views.md

 and [view binding](https://developer.android.com/topic/libraries/view-binding).

-Now, you may be wondering how you are supposed to accomplish much with this limited scope, but with a few other androidx features it turns out to be quite a bit.
+Now, you may be wondering how you are supposed to accomplish much with this limited scope, but with a few other AndroidX features it turns out you can do quite a lot.

 ## Listening for updates